gabguerin/Sign-Language-Recognition--MediaPipe-DTW/README.md

 - ` pip install -r requirements.txt `

-### 3. Download or Import Videos of signs which will be considered as reference
+### 3. Import Videos of signs which will be considered as reference
 The architecture of the `videos/` folder must be:
 ```
 |data/